k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 ## AI Environment - Permission Set

 The AI environment is a dummy environment set for AI-based synthetic entities generation.
-The AI environment is used as a target environment for the [AI training task] and as a source environment for an [AI-based generation task].
+The AI environment is used as a target environment for the [AI training task](19_task_synthetic_data_generation.md#how-to-create-an-ai-training-task) and as a source environment for an [AI-based generation task](19_task_synthetic_data_generation.md#how-to-create-an-ai-based-generation-task).
 Therefore the AI environment type must be **Both**.

 The **Read** permission on the AI environment grants a permission for the **AI-based entities generation** task.